links

 Beej’s Guide to Network Programming Using Internet Sockets

-A humorous guide to get started with network programming in C.
+A guide to get started with network programming in C.

 CS